Theme from Star Trek: History

 The theme plays over both the opening and closing credits of the original series; the opening credits begin with the now-famous "where no man has gone before" monologue recited by series star William Shatner.
 Accompanied by an opening fanfare, the main theme begins, punctuated at several points by the Enterprise flying toward and past the camera with a "whoosh" sound for dramatic effect, created vocally by Courage.
 A slightly longer version of the theme, minus the eight-note fanfare, plays over the closing credits, which were overlaid on a series of stills from various episodes.

 Courage identified the Richard Whiting song "Beyond the Blue Horizon" as his inspiration for the main part of the theme, giving him the idea for a song which was a "long thing that ... keeps going out into space ... over a fast-moving accompaniment."
+Rhythmically, the original score borrows from a Caribbean dance called the beguine.

 The melody is sometimes said to have been performed on an ondes Martenot, an early electronic instrument.
 It was in fact performed by a singer.

 The unaired pilot, "The Cage", used a wordless rendition of the melody line, sung by soprano Loulie Jean Norman with flute and organ, over an orchestral arrangement.
 When originally composed (and as heard in "The Cage"), Courage had Norman's vocalizations and the various instruments mixed equally to produce what Courage described as a unique what is that that I'm hearing?' sound."
 According to Courage, however, Gene Roddenberry had the mix changed to bring up the female vocal, after which Courage felt it sounded like a soprano solo.
 For the third season, the theme was again remixed, this time emphasizing the organ.

 For the first several episodes, there was a concerto-like solo of an electric violin playing the melodic line, without any vocals.
 Norman's vocal was restored for the remainder of the season.
 Producer Herbert Solow recalled that Norman had been hired under a Screen Actors Guild agreement and that she would receive rerun fees for her part in the theme.
 For the second season onwards, her vocalization was dropped from the theme.
 Solow regretted the choice and composer Courage was not informed until twenty-seven years later.

 The head of programming at NBC, Mort Werner, enjoyed the first pilot, but because he believed the series' potential had not been fully realized by the story's plot, he convinced the network to finance a second effort, an action that Roddenberry said, "shattered all television precedent."
 The unaired version of the second pilot episode used an entirely different main title theme, also composed by Courage.
 This version of the theme never aired; when the second pilot was re-edited for broadcast, it received the series standard titles and the original theme, minus the William Shatner opening narration (this was changed for home video).